hdhtet/fit-fair-fashion-recommendation/README.md

 ├── static/                       # Static assets (images, CSS, JS, etc.)
-├── templates/                    # HTML templates for the UI └── TBIR_model/                   # Directory for trained models and assets
+├── templates/                    # HTML templates for the UI └── TBIR_model/                   # Directory for trained models and assets !!! processed_images.pkl file not pushed to git due to large storage !!!

 * Technologies Used